hughbg/rhino-sim/README.md

 - Text file beam.
 These are files produced by external packages like Matlab or [XFdtd](https://www.remcom.com/applications/antenna-simulation-design-software).
 They cannot be used unless they are converted to a UVBeam/FITS, by one of the `process_*.py` scripts.
 - sparse_beam.
 These do not exist in a file, they only exist as a Python object.
 In a Python script or notebook they are created from a UVBeam/FITS.
 - sim_sparse_beam.
 These do not exist in a file, they only exist as a Python object.
 They are created from a sparse_beam.
 This sim_sparse_beam can only be used within a vis_cpu simulation.
 - pyuvsim [AnalyticBeam](https://github.com/RadioAstronomySoftwareGroup/pyuvsim/blob/main/src/pyuvsim/analyticbeam.py).
 This is a simple beam type and it can be used for testing.
 You can have a Gaussian beam, airy beam, uniform beam.
-They are a Python object, and don't
+They are a Python object only.

 UVBeams can be power beams or efield beams.
 Both beams can be used in simulations, but a sparse beam can only be created from a power beam.
-The type of UVBeam is indicated in the UVBeam object by the `beam_type` attribute.
+The type of UVBeam is indicated in the UVBeam Python object by the `beam_type` attribute.

 The purpose of the `sim_sparse_beam` is to do some pre-calculation and caching, which speeds up the use of the sparse beam.
 A sparse beam could be used by itself in a simulation, but it will be very slow.
 A sparse beam can be used directly in other notebooks and scripts that are not running simulations, for example the beam plotting notebook `plot_beam.ipynb`.